HOME

 The site is designated as a Natura 2000 site under the European Union Birds Directive and the European Habitats Directive.
 It is also designated as a Ramsar Site under the Convention on Wetlands of International Importance.

-The reserve was all but destroyed by a huge fire in July 2006 (SEE BELOW)
+The reserve was all but destroyed by a devastating fire in July 2006 (SEE BELOW).

 Fierce Heathland Fire